Skip to main content

 src/outer2/inner/AppName.txt

-npx simple-scaffold@latest \
+npx simple-scaffold \

---output src/components \
+-o src/components \

 MyComponent